 Data logging connection

-If you're using Cloud Logging or Cloud Notify, the IXrouter also has a data logging connection.
+If you're using Live data, Historical data, or Alarming the IXrouter also has a data logging connection.
 It's used for sending data from the IXrouter to the IXON Cloud.
-This connection is only active when you've configured Cloud Logging or Cloud Notify.
+This connection is only active when you've configured Live data, Historical data, or Alarming.